-You can buy an Admirals Club day pass for $59 per person.
-Alternatively, you could redeem 300 points through American’s Business Extra program, which is American’s small business rewards program.
+You can buy an Admirals Club day pass for $59 per person, or for 300 American Business Extra points (these are different than American AAdvantage miles).

 This is valid for the entire day, so if you’re connecting you can use multiple clubs.
 These passes can be purchased directly at the club.

 While the pass is per person, you can bring up to three children under the age of 18 with you without needing extra passes.
 You also need to be flying American or a partner airline the same day to buy a day pass.